dev0x1/bbs-signature/draft-bbs-signatures.md

 - PK (REQUIRED), octet string in output form from SkToPk.
 - ph (REQUIRED), octet string
 - header (OPTIONAL), an optional octet string containing context and application specific information.
-If not supplied, it defaults to an empty string. // TODO may want to be optional
+If not supplied, it defaults to an empty string.
-- msg_i1,..., msg_iR (OPTIONAL), an optional vector of octet strings.
-The revealed messages in input to ProofGen.
 - RevealedIndexes (OPTIONAL), vector of unsigned integers.
 Indexes of revealed messages.

 Parameters: